-Vista™ Virtual Prototyping provides an early abstract SystemC / TLM 2.0 and QEMU functional model of the hardware to software engineers even before the hardware design is implemented in RTL.
+Vista™ Virtual Prototyping provides an early accurate functional model of the hardware to software engineers even before the hardware is available.
 It can run software on embedded processor models at speeds on-par with actual hardware.
 Vista Virtual Prototyping is seamlessly integrated with Sourcery™ CodeBench Virtual Edition to provide additional capabilities and benefits, such as the visibility and control to debug complex software/hardware interactions and the ability to optimize the software to meet final product performance and power goals.

 - Early availability of hardware model for software integration